visforvali/eng201-oer/_pages/alt-grading.md

 For you to earn at least a B+ in this class, you must:

 - Complete all required activities and assignments by the deadline, within the 1-week grace period for late work (where permitted) after the original deadline, or by an alternate deadline that was arranged in advance with me
-- Attempt to write nearly all of the components of required assignments in each draft.
+- Write nearly all of the components of required assignments in each draft
 - Regularly incorporate feedback and what you learn in class in your assignments
 - Show that you're paying attention to the instructions, the readings, and feedback by thoughtfully making writerly decisions (choice of readings, interpretive approach, craft and style, etc.) in your assignments
-- Regularly participate in voice and text chat every week
+- Regularly participate in text chat every week
 - Proactively try to figure things out on your own before chatting with me, scheduling coffee chats, and by bringing relevant notes, annotated readings, and writing materials to these meetings so we can work on them together
-- Talk/post about what you've learned when you participate each week: from the readings, from accumulating discussions and activities, from feedback, and/or from your peers' posts (and try to participate even when you aren't sure you're right!)
+- Talk/post about what you've learned in your Q&A posts and other low-stakes writing each week: from the readings, from accumulating discussions and activities, from feedback, and/or from your peers' posts
+- Participate even when you aren't sure you're right!
 - Be open to critique and accountable for the work you did (or didn't do)

-You can always check in with me if you're unsure of how you’re doing!
+You can always check in with me if you're unsure of how you're doing!

 If you do better on an ungraded draft than you do on a final submission, I'll score that one instead.
 This lowers the stakes of drafting even further, allows you to take risks and "fail up" without penalty, and more closely resembles what out-of-classroom drafting is really like: often "one step forward, two steps back," recursive, nonlinear, never quite finished.

 # Participation 🙋

 > ##### Attention!
 > Participation grades are in compliance with university policy for async courses.
-You're required to participate in discussions and submit work in #classroom and/or other text channels each week.
-In async classes, you can participate whenever you like during each week, as long as you post by the deadline.
+You're required to participate in discussions and submit work in #classroom and/or other text channels each week. **In async classes, you can participate whenever you like during each week, as long as you post by the deadline.**
 {: .block-danger }

 You're expected to regularly, substantively participate in #classroom each week, through thoughtful, informal contributions that reflect what you're learning; organically reacting/replying to classmates; and doing classwork in a relatively timely fashion.

 Participation takes a lot of forms!
 While these are all measurable, valid forms of participation, you're expected to participate in different ways throughout the semester:

-- Posting *at least* the 2 #classroom posts on Discord required every week
+- Posting all required Discord posts to #🙋classroom each week
-- Posting in #team to collaboratively learn with your teammates
+- Participating in peer review in #team to collaboratively learn with your teammates
 - Reading and writing with classmates in spaces/ways I can see/quantify
 - Organically replying and reacting to classmates' posts (no boring "discussion board"-style replies, please!)
-- Asking questions in #classroom as soon as you're confused
+- Asking questions in #🙋classroom as soon as you're confused

-If there's another form that works for you, or if you're anxious about whether you're substantively participating enough, reach out to me so we can talk about it!
-After 5 weeks of low participation, we'll need to synchronously meet to discuss whether it makes sense for you to stay in the class or withdraw.
+If you're anxious about whether you're substantively participating enough, reach out to me so we can talk about it. **After 5 weeks of low participation, we'll need to synchronously meet to discuss whether it makes sense for you to stay in the class or withdraw.**

 # Assignments 📚